-Providing both Class II bicycle lanes and new high-quality pedestrian walkways is not feasible on many streets in Los Altos.
-Additionally, many existing Class II bike lanes and proposed Class III bike routes (as identified in the BTP) include unmarked shoulders.
+Providing both Class II bicycle lanes and new high-quality pedestrian walkways is not feasible on many streets in Los Altos due to lack of right-of-way.
+Additionally, many existing Class II bike lanes and proposed Class III bike routes

+(as identified in the BTP) include unmarked shoulders.
 Determining which shoulders should be maintained or improved for on-street bicycle travel will be important for determining feasibility and design of many pedestrian facilities.